MikeKowalski43/MikeKowalski43/README.md

 ### Hi there <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">, I am Miquel Marín!

+---

+I want to be part of the revolution that Data Science and Artificial Intelligence are generating.
+I consider myself a self-demanding and methodical person in the study.
+I have critical reasoning and sufficient analytical ability to solve various problems.
+I enjoy and improve my performance working as a team (teamwork).
+I believe that perseverance is my best virtue.
+I do not abandon what I start.

+---

 <!--
 **MikeKowalski43/MikeKowalski43** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.